-The broad background and problemsolving ability of mechanical and aerospace engineers make them suited to engage in one or more of the following activities: research, development, design, production, operation, management, technical sales and private consulting.
+The broad background and problem-solving ability of mechanical and aerospace engineers make them suited to engage in one or more of the following activities: research, development, design, production, operation, management, technical sales and private consulting.
 Versatility is their trademark.
 A bachelor's degree in mechanical or aerospace engineering is also an excellent background for entering other professional schools such as medicine, dentistry, law or business (M.B.A.).
 The premedical option in mechanical engineering is available for students wishing to enroll in medical school.

 In the professional school, (essentially the junior and senior years of the program) mechanical and aerospace engineering students extend their study of the engineering sciences and consider applications of fundamental principles and analysis tools to the solution of real technological problems of society.
 Students make extensive use of modern electronic digital computers in many courses in their programs.
-Some design courses involve students in the solution of authentic, current and significant engineering problems provided by industrial firms, such as 3M, Charles Machine Works, Halliburton, Hewlett Packard, Koch Industries, Mercury Marine, Murphy Manufacturing, National Standard, Purolator, and Seagate.
+Some design courses involve students in the solution of authentic, current and significant engineering problems provided by industrial firms.
 Students may also help smaller firms that need assistance with the development of new products.